The Acquisition and Leveraged Finance Review: United Kingdom

-Brexit will impact the approach to non-exclusive and asymmetric jurisdiction clauses (arbitration clauses and proceedings are unaffected by Brexit).
-Regulation (EU) 1215/2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (Recast Brussels Regulation) regulates jurisdiction and the recognition and enforcement of judgments between EU Member States.
-This will not apply in the UK post-Brexit.
-This is an issue for the enforceability of jurisdiction clauses (notably non-exclusive and asymmetric jurisdiction clauses) and the enforcement of judgments across the EU.
+Brexit has impacted the approach to non-exclusive and asymmetric jurisdiction clauses (arbitration clauses and proceedings are unaffected by Brexit).
+Regulation (EU) 1215/2012 on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (Recast Brussels Regulation) regulates jurisdiction and the recognition and enforcement of judgments between EU Member States, but no longer applies in the UK post-Brexit.
+This has created some issues for the enforceability of jurisdiction clauses (notably non-exclusive and asymmetric jurisdiction clauses) and the enforcement of English court judgments across the EU.

 As to jurisdiction clauses: the UK government took steps in December 2018 to accede to the Hague Convention on Choice of Court Agreements 2005 and this accession is now effective.
-Courts of the parties to the Hague Convention, including the EU Member States, will respect exclusive jurisdiction clauses.
-The Hague Convention does not cover non-exclusive jurisdiction clauses or asymmetric jurisdiction clauses.
+Courts of the parties to the Hague Convention, including EU Member States, will respect exclusive jurisdiction clauses.
+The Hague Convention does not, however, cover non-exclusive jurisdiction clauses or asymmetric jurisdiction clauses.
 These clauses may not be respected by the Courts of EU Member States post-Brexit (and that will remain the position until the UK signs up to the Lugano Convention, another development that is being pursued by the UK government: the UK applied to join the Lugano Convention in early 2020, but the accession process has not been completed at time of writing and faces strong opposition from some of the remaining EU Member States).

 As to enforcement: English judgments may, in practical terms, be enforced with relative ease in EU Member States, even absent the Recast Brussels Regulation.
 That is either because there is a reciprocal relationship with the relevant country or that country generally allows enforcement without significant hurdles.